Controlling the Risk of Corrupted Contexts for Language Models via Early-Exiting: Context-Aware Risk Control via Early-Exit

 \subsection{Domain-Preserving Risk Transformation}

 While LTT \citep{ltt} supports non-monotonic losses/risks, it requires the loss to be bounded, $\ell \in [0,1]$, due to its reliance on the Hoeffding-Bentkus bound \citep{bentkus2004hoeffding}. \cite{calm} circumvented this by clipping all negative loss values to zero.
-However, for our in-context learning risk, negative losses are important: they correspond to helpful demonstrations from which we want to leverage performance gains over zero-shot.
-These negative losses are also quite common on our tasks, and clipping them means we lose a lot of information about the true underlying loss distribution (Fig. \ref{fig:loss-barplot}).
+However, for our context-aware prediction risk, negative losses are important: they correspond to helpful context from which we want to leverage performance gains over zero-shot.
+These negative losses are also quite common on our tasks, and clipping them means we lose substantial information about the true underlying loss distribution (Fig. \ref{fig:loss-barplot}).
 By clipping these losses to zero, the risk control procedure cannot distinguish between performing \textit{at} or \textit{better than} the baseline (in our case, zero-shot).
-This introduces substantially more conservative early-exiting, which can make LTT impractical when we want to favor correct demonstrations for performance improvement and greater efficiency gains.
+This leads to substantially more conservative early-exiting, which can make LTT impractical when we want to favor helpful context for performance improvement and greater efficiency gains.

 We propose a novel risk transformation approach to overcome this limitation on LTT.
 In particular, given a risk level $\epsilon$ and a bounded loss $\ell(\lambda; x, y, c) \in [a, b]$ for any $a, b \in \mathbb{R}$, we can execute the following procedure: